isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 ************************
 Syntax Queries Examples
 ************************
-Below are some sample queries that will get you started using ISB-CGC data in the analysis.
-One easy way is to use the BiqQuery Browser Tool (see screenshot below).
-See Google's `BiqQuery Browser Tool Tutorial <https://developers.google.com/bigquery/docs/hello_bigquery_gui>`_ for more general details of how to use this tool.
+Below are some sample queries that will get you started using BigQuery and these ISB-CGC datasets for your own analyses.
+One easy way is to use the BiqQuery web UI (see screenshot below).
+See Google's `BiqQuery Web UI Tutorial <https://developers.google.com/bigquery/docs/hello_bigquery_gui>`_ for more general details of how to use this tool.

 The examples below show the question that is being asked, and an example BigQuery SQL syntax that can be used to find the answer.
-Try it yourself by pasting the query into your own instance of the BigQuery Browser Tool.
+Try it yourself by pasting the query into your own instance of the BigQuery web UI.

 Getting information from one table
 ##################################

-**QUESTION BEING ASKED: Find all THCA participants with UNC genex data in the ARID1B gene**
+**QUESTION BEING ASKED: Find all THCA participants with UNC HiSeq gene expression data for the ARID1B gene**

 Select
   ParticipantBarcode, Study, original_gene_symbol, HGNC_gene_symbol, gene_id